 – Affected metrics: LCP, CLS, TTFB –

-After months of work on Core Web Vitals, our dev team was unhappily surprised as to how many obvious issues were still present in the code.
-Coming unnoticed, all these issues were stopping us from getting good CWV scores in some cases.
+After months of work on CWV, our dev team was unhappily surprised as to how many obvious issues were still present in the code.
+Coming unnoticed, all these issues were stopping us from getting good page experience scores in some cases.

 This is why it's important to review your code several times – best at the very beginning of optimization, and then at the very end.

 In most cases, Google’s PageSpeed Insights test will direct you to the problematic piece of code and you’ll be able to timely fix all possible issues.

 As of today, months of hard work translate into this: